-The following are a list of the types of ear plugs that are available, and when they can be used by the sufferer.
+The following are a list of the earplugs that are available, and when they can be used by the sufferer.
 Read the list and see which ones are most likely to be of use to you.

-These plugs are the solid plugs, and their only job is to block out as much of the sound as they possibly can.
-These include the foam, moldable, or over the ear muffs.
-There NNR ranges from about 15 to 30 dB
+These plugs are the solid plugs, and their only job is to block out as much of the sound as they can.
+These include the foam, moldable, or over the ear muff.
+There NRR ranges from about 15 to 30 dB.

-The plugs can be “Doubled up” where you put say, moldable plugs into your ears, then put a pair of earmuffs over the top of these.
-The NNR is not doubled however, when wearing two pairs of earplugs you can add about 10dB to the amount of noise that would have been blocked with a single set of muffs
+The plugs can be “Doubled up” where you put, say, moldable plugs into your ears, then put a pair of earmuffs over the top of these.
+The NRR is not doubled, however, when wearing two pairs of earplugs you can add about 10dB to the amount of noise that would have been blocked with a single set of muffs.

-These are ear plugs that reduce the loudest sounds to a more comfortable level, but leave the lower volume sounds at approximately there original volume.
-These protect your hearing but still allow you to talk while wearing them,
+These are ear plugs that reduce the loudest sounds to a more comfortable level, but leave the lower volume sounds at approximately their original volume.
+These protect your hearing but still allow you to talk while wearing them.

 These ear plugs offer the smallest amount of protection, but in a lot of situations, they will be quite adequate.
 You can play music or white noise through the speakers to block out any tinnitus or external sounds.

-When using this type of ear plug, you must ensure that it is not played too loudly, or the music will damage your ears more than the sound you are blocking would have.
+When using this type of ear plug, you ensure it is not played too loudly, or the music will damage your ears more than the sound you are blocking would have.
 The Noise-cancelling plugs are the best variety, as it cancels out most of the outside noises.
-This means that the music that you are playing will be at a much lower, and therefore safer volume
+This means that the music that you are playing will be at a much lower, and therefore safer, volume.

-It would not matter how much vitamin B-1 through 6 I take; it is not going to repair that damage.
+It would not matter how much vitamin B-1 through 6 I take; it will not repair that damage.
 However, not everyone is the same, so it may work in your case.

-As I have not personally tried any of these, I am in no position to recommend them.
+As I have tried none of these, I am in no position to recommend them.
 So if these are the things that you believe may help you, then you need to get this information from someone who has tried them.

-Reading to try to understand more of the problem – Obviously you are doing this now!
+Reading to understand more of the problem – Obviously you are doing this now!
 But there are some excellent books that have been written on the subject.
-Some of these give a good in site into tinnitus, and have some ideas into how you can improve your situation.
+Some of these give a good in site into tinnitus and have some ideas about how you can improve your situation.

-The book “How I Finally Found Relief From The Ringing In My Ears” is one such example; it is a good book but has mixed reviews.
-It claims to be able to help you manage tinnitus, with the reviews being mixed but leaning towards positive..
-Any book like this is going to have mixed reviews, anyone the system has worked for will give it a positive review, and if it doesn’t work, it will be a negative review!
+The book “How I Finally Found Relief From The Ringing In My Ears” is one such example; it is a delightful book but has mixed reviews.
+It claims to help you manage tinnitus, with the reviews being mixed but leaning towards positive..
+Any book like this is going to have mixed reviews.
+Anyone the system has worked for will give it a positive review, and if it doesn’t work, it will be a negative review!

-The Kindle edition of the book is very reasonably priced, so if there is a chance of it working it is worth the price.
-Click the link in the recommended products, look at the reviews, and see if you think for the price it is worth taking the reading!
+The Kindle edition of the book is reasonably priced, so if there is a change in it working, it is worth the price.
+Click the link in the recommended products, look at the reviews, and see if you think for the price it is worth reading!

-The final recommendation I will make here, is the thing that has always worked best for me, and also other people I know.
+The final recommendation I will make here has always worked best for me, and also for other people I know.
 That is to have another type of noise mask out the ringing that I always have.

 You can also get white noise machines which fulfill the same purpose.
 I have used them many times myself, and they are great for masking the annoying ringing.

-If I were allowed only one thing for my Tinnitus, I would take a white noise machine before any of the books, food supplements, or ear plugs.
-Over the last few decades this is the thing that has made my life far more bearable
+If I were allowed only one thing for my Tinnitus, I would take a white noise machine before any of the books, food supplements, or earplugs.
+Over the last few decades, this has made my life far more bearable.

-If you are at risk from hereditary tinnitus, or you already have tinnitus to some degree, then you should be more careful with your hearing than other people.
+If you are at risk of hereditary tinnitus, or you already have tinnitus, then you should be more careful with your hearing than other people.
 Wear hearing protection whenever you are in any noisy environment.
 Get a pair of earplugs with a carry case and keep them with you at all times.
 They are tiny and will probably fit on your keyring.
 They are not expensive, last a long time, and may save your hearing!

 Background soft music or white noise can help mask the sounds when they become really annoying, especially when you are trying to sleep

-Try to relax, and you should find that your tinnitus reduces to a more bearable level
+Try to relax and find that your tinnitus reduces to a more bearable level

-There are several things that you can try if you find that you are having trouble sleeping due to tinnitus
+There are several things that you can try if you find you are having trouble sleeping because of tinnitus